BrotherBoard/BombApps/README.md

 Included:

+String2Picture: A from/to conversion between string and pictures, uses a string to represent a 10x10 board withxa color code to each character.

 PI: An app that generates pi using a simple equation over time

 ToDo: An app that makes/delets checks, yes that's all